-- to develop listening and attention skills

-- to develop speaking and language skills
+- develop listening, attention , speaking and language skills.

-- to relax, feel calm and happy
+- feel relaxed, calm and happy

-- to be entertained
+- smile, laugh, be curious.

-- to escape to a different world
+- escape to a different world

-- to be curious

-- to ask and answer questions
+- ask and answer questions

 - feel different emotions

+- find out information

+- understand the world we live in

+- develop reading comprehensions skills

+- learn new vocabulary

+- learn to write